Cherry & Orange Florentines

 - Line an oven tray with non-stick baking paper.
 Brush the inside of six 7.5cm metal egg rings (see Baker's Tips) with a little melted butter to grease and place on the lined oven tray.

-- Combine the flaked almonds, dried cherries, orange rind and flour in a large bowl and stir to combine evenly.
+- Combine the flaked almonds, dried cherries, candied orange rind and flour in a large bowl and stir to combine evenly.
 Combine the butter, sugar and honey in a small saucepan and stir over medium heat until the butter just melts and the mixture is well combined.
 Add to the almond mixture and stir gently with a large metal spoon or spatula until evenly combined.

 - Spoon 1½ tablespoons of the mixture into an egg ring to fill half way and use the back of a metal spoon to spread, leaving it a little uneven if you want.
 Repeat with more mixture and the remaining five egg rings.

 - Bake in preheated oven for 25 minutes or until golden and cooked through.
 Remove from the oven and cool on the trays for 5 minutes before removing the egg rings.
-Grease the egg rings again with a little more melted butter and repeat with the remaining mixture in batches.
+Grease the egg rings again with a little more melted butter and repeat with the remaining mixture in three more batches.

 - Use a palette knife or the back of a teaspoon to spread a generous amount of melted chocolate over the underside of a florentine to cover.
 Place on a wire rack, chocolate side up and set aside for 1 hour or until the chocolate sets.
 Repeat with the remaining cooled florentines.